The fees for courses vary according to the source of government funding. The following is a brief guide to where you can find out more information.

 For students to be eligible for funding from Student Finance England, they must be studying on an eligible course at a provider registered with the Office for Students (OfS).
 The OfS is the new independent regulator for higher education in England and all higher education providers need to register with the OfS for their students to be eligible for student support in the 2019-20 academic year.
 The OfS will start publishing providers on its Register from July 2018.
 We have made an application to register and expect a decision by July/September 2018.
 No provider will be able to confirm whether student support is available until it has a decision from the OfS.
 Visit www.officeforstudents.org.uk for more information.

 The main sources of student funding for degrees, foundation degrees, HND and PGCE programmes are:

-Most students will be able to take out a Tuition Fee Loan for the full cost of their course; these loans are repayable after you leave your course and you start earning at least £21,000 per annum.
+Most students will be able to take out a Tuition Fee Loan for the full cost of their course; these loans are repayable after you leave your course and you start earning at least £25,000 per annum.
 The Tuition Fee Loan is a non-income assessed loan which covers College tuition fees and is paid direct to the College by the Student Loans Company.

-The Government offers HE Maintenance loans (for living expenses) to eligible students.
+The Government offers Maintenance loans (for living expenses) to eligible students.
 These loans are repayable after you leave your course and you start earning at least £25,000.
 Maintenance loans are used for day-to-day living costs, such as accommodation costs/rent, food and travel.
 They are usually paid by the Student Loans Company in three instalments, directly into your bank account.

-Most part-time students will be able to apply for a student loan to pay for their course fees, subject to the course being at least 25% equivalent of a full-time course.
-This means that you will need to complete your course in no more than four times the amount of time it would take you to complete if you were studying full-time.
+Most part-time students will be able to apply for a Tuition Fee Loan to pay for their course fees, subject to the programme being at least 25% equivalent of a full-time programme.
+This means that you will need to complete your programme in no more than four times the amount of time it would take you to complete if you were studying full-time.